OverHealz/CUCM_sample/README.md

 ## Use
 Two working options are presented for unloading information from CUCM:
-1. By executing an SQL query against the Informix CUCM database.
+1. By executing an SQL query against the Informix CUCM database.</br>
    To obtain a report run (for v.14):</br>
 ```
 ./get_report_by_sql.py